What Is Cross Checking In Hockey?

 Hopefully, you now understand what checking is and how not to commit it!

-Fortunately, cross-checking is fairly easy to identify on the ice and is pretty easy to avoid as a player.
-Just make sure that you keep the blade on the ice and/or keep the stick close to your body.
+Fortunately, cross-checking is relatively easy to identify on the ice and is pretty easy to avoid as a player.
+Keep the blade on the ice and the stick close to your body.
 And most importantly, check properly to avoid getting penalized.